 - Characterizing and addressing health risks and health-related community concerns through the assessment and redevelopment process.

-OHA Brownfield Projects
+Support to Local Brownfield Projects

 OHA receives funding from the Agency for Toxic Substances and Disease Registry

-Linnton Action Model Project
+Linnton Action Model Project:

-- The LinntonHealthFairFlyer (pdf) was coordinated by OHA and community partners to provide health education opportunities, and links to health care services, free or reduced cost blood-lead level testing, and build awareness of the multiple environmental, health and municipal organizations and agencies that provide services to the community.
+- The Linnton Health Fair event connected Linnton residents to health care service providers, free or reduced cost blood-lead level testing, and environmental, health and municipal organizations and agencies that serve the community.

-- The Linnton Photovoice (pdf) project provided yet another avenue for local residents to artistically engage through conversations and photography to consider brownfield redevelopment as an opportunity to make improvements to health and quality of life.
-The resulting collection of photographs and short narratives that accompany them travels the city as an exhibit to raise awareness of how health can be promoted through brownfield redevelopment.
+- TheLinnton Photovoice Portfolio photovoice project engaged Linnton neighborhood residents to share perspectives about brownfield redevelopment and health through photography.
+The resulting collection travels the city as an exhibit to raise awareness of how health can be promoted through brownfield redevelopment.